Can a Business Incubator Help My Start-up?

 Being part of an incubator programme will often put you in touch with mentors from a variety of business backgrounds.

-Recent research revealed that some aspects of running a business can be more complicated than new business owners expected, so a mentor can help you approach new situations or plan ahead for them.
+Research into the issues entrepreneurs face revealed some aspects of running a business can be more complicated than new business owners expected, so a mentor can help you approach new situations or plan ahead for them.

 Routes into potential funding

 Participating in an incubator programme can help a business look appealing to prospective investors.
-In some programmes you might also have access to funding such as grants, loan schemes, and even investors who might be willing to offer financial support as you start up.
+In some programmes you might also have access to funding options such as grants, loan schemes, and even investors willing to offer financial support as you start up.

 Relationships with other start-up business owners